nixon-voxell/UnityNLP/docs~/source/classifier.rst

 We will create another button on the Unity Inspector to classify a given sentence.
-But before that, we will need to create some new variables to hold the sentence that we want to classify and the result from the classfier model.
+But before that, we will need to create some new variables to hold the sentence that we want to classify and the result from the classifier model.

 .. code-block:: csharp